fluendo/gst.wasm/README.md

 ## Usage

 ### Samples
-We keep on sync all the samples found at [samples](gst.wasm/subprojects/samples) into a [public website](https://fluendo.github.io/gst.wasm/) for test them easily from any browser.
+We keep on sync all the samples found at [samples](gst.wasm/subprojects/samples) into a [public website](https://fluendo.github.io/gst.wasm/) to test them easily from any browser.

 ![videotestsrc ball pattern](docs/img/videotestsrc-sample.jpg)